D0NU7-H0G/Web-Crawlers/README.md

 A RPG/Dungeon crawler that will be made with either Java, HTML5, CSS3 or JavaScript

-This is my first attempt at a browser extension game (I did write a basic game in python some time back).
+This is my first attempt at a browser extension game (I did write a basic game i JavaScript and godot some time back).
 Through this project, I aim to get better at coding in the chosen language and start learning browser game development in general.

 This game is currently in development, and there is still quite a bit to be done before it becomes fully playable.
 Once this game is released, I will make incremental changes a little bit at a time.